John Searl

 John Searl was born November 7, 1820, in County Cornwall, England.

-1851 Canadian Census shows John Syrell (age 30) born in England with Bible Christian religion is a married Laborer living in a Log Home in Darlington Twp., Durham Co., Canada West.
-Living with him is Eliza Syrell (age 26) born in Ireland, a married Spinster with Bible Christian religion.
-Also living there are four Syrell children, all born in Canada with Bible Christian religion: Cat.
+1851 Canadian Census shows John Syrell (age 30 at next birthday) born in England, and with Bible Christian religion, is a Laborer, and is living in a Log Home in Darlington Twp., Durham Co., Canada West.
+Living with him are: Eliza Syrell (age 26) born in Ireland, and with Bible Christian religion, a Spinster; Cat.
 Mata.
-Syrell (age 7), a House Maid; John H. Syrell (age 6), a House Boy; Chris.
+Syrell (age 7) born in Canada, and with Bible Christian religion, a House Maid; John H. Syrell (age 6) born in Canada, and with Bible Christian religion, a House Boy; Chris.
 Wm.
-Syrell (age 4), a Small Boy; and Eliza Ann Syrell (age 2), an Infant.
+Syrell (age 4), born in Canada, and with Bible Christian religion, a Small Boy; and Eliza Ann Syrell (age 2), born in Canada, and with Bible Christian religion, an Infant.

 About 1854, John Searl and family removed from Darlington Twp., Durham Co., Canada West, to Fond du Lac Co., WI.